One of our favorite things to do here at Atomivox is give our clients a shiny new brand identity.

 Like our friends at Slack, you may think a rebranding project may be the key to getting stale business performance back on track, and you might be right.
 But you need to be careful.

-Yes, a new brand and identity design may eventually influence sales, but a positive change in the revenue numbers rarely happens overnight.
+Yes, a new brand and identity design may eventually influence sales, but a positive change in revenue rarely happens overnight.

-Redoing your brand by focusing solely on the mark and design, especially during a down period like what happened in early 2020, is a surefire way to lock-in a lousy vibe.
+Redoing your brand by focusing solely on the mark and design, especially during a down period like early 2020, is a surefire way to lock-in a lousy vibe.

 Our advice: fix other internal issues, then wait until the funk has cleared and business is looking up.
 You’ll be able to see the issues clearer.
 Plus, you’ll feel better about undertaking a rebranding effort when you’re gazing at the horizon, not staring into the abyss.